mozilla/pkipolicy/rootstore/policy.md

   * the addition of an EKU and/or a pathlen constraint to meet the requirements outlined above.

-CAs may only sign SHA-1 hashes over OCSP responses if the signing certificate contains an EKU extension which contains only the id-kp-ocspSigning EKU.
+CAs MAY sign SHA-1 hashes over OCSP responses only if the signing certificate contains an EKU extension which contains only the id-kp-ocspSigning EKU.

-CAs may only sign SHA-1 hashes over CRLs for roots and intermediates which have issued SHA-1 certificates.
+CAs MAY sign SHA-1 hashes over CRLs for roots and intermediates only if they have issued SHA-1 certificates.

-CAs may not sign SHA-1 hashes over other data, including CT pre-certificates.
+CAs MUST NOT sign SHA-1 hashes over other data, including CT pre-certificates.

 ### 5.2 Forbidden and Required Practices ###

-CAs should maintain a certificate hierarchy such that the included certificate does not directly issue end-entity certificates to customers (i.e. the included certificate signs intermediate issuing certificates), as described in section 6.1.7 of the [Baseline Requirements][BRs];
+CAs MUST maintain a certificate hierarchy such that the included certificate does not directly issue end-entity certificates to customers (i.e. the included certificate signs intermediate issuing certificates), as described in section 6.1.7 of the [Baseline Requirements][BRs];

-CAs should maintain current best practices to prevent algorithm attacks against certificates.
-As such, all new certificates must have a serial number greater than zero, containing at least 64 bits of output from a CSPRNG.
+CAs MUST maintain current best practices to prevent algorithm attacks against certificates.
+As such, all new certificates MUST have a serial number greater than zero, containing at least 64 bits of output from a CSPRNG.

-CAs should not issue certificates that have:
+CAs MUST NOT issue certificates that have:

 *   ASN.1 DER encoding errors;
 *   invalid public keys (e.g., RSA certificates with public exponent